On Learning Verifiers and Implications to Chain-of-Thought Reasoning: Discussion

 Verification that can be trusted is a strong candidate approach towards powerful automated benchmarks for Chain-of-Thought reasoning.
 While verification using formal methods has been successfully deployed for testing software and proofs in formal systems, the task of verifying natural language reasoning seems more challenging.
 We propose a learning-based approach to designing such verifiers and introduce various verification models with different strengths of guarantees.

 Our simplest framework consists of verifiers that learn from random proofs from some fixed unknown distribution $D$ annotated with their first faulty step (or correct, if the entire proof is good).
 Such a verifier would be able to correctly annotate new reasoning sequences from the same distribution, but is not robust to distribution shifts (for example, due to adaptive editing of proofs by incorporating the feedback from the verifier).
 We next address a stronger type of verifiers that guarantee to reject {\it any} faulty reasoning (possibly very different from the incorrect proofs seen in the training set), by accepting only proofs that adhere to a certain {\it gold standard}.
-We call these {\it \strong } verifiers and show two distinct regimes for their learnability---small sample complexity when there is a small number of gold standard proofs for any problem, and an unavoidable larger sample complexity linear in the size of the verifier class without this assumption.
+We call these verifiers {\it \strong } and show two distinct regimes for their learnability---small sample complexity when there is a small number of gold standard proofs for any problem, and an unavoidable larger sample complexity linear in the size of the verifier class without this assumption.
+This raises an interesting question---are there alternative assumptions or models for interactive verification where our linear lower bound on the sample complexity may be circumvented?